 To rescue humanity, Jesus came to earth.
 His humility and complete submission to the Father’s will paved the way for all people to be saved.
 Freedom is possible because Jesus Christ bore the penalty for our sins and death.

-Hosanna to the Son of David!”
+Hosanna to the Son of David!
 This was how Jerusalem proclaimed Jesus as their Messiah and Savior.
-And blessed is the one who arrives in the name of God to extend heaven’s salvation.
+Blessed is the one who arrives in the name of God to extend heaven’s salvation.
 Singing “Hosanna in the highest” is a way to express awe and eagerness.
 We can now sing with the entire community of believers in Jesus Christ as the promised Messiah.